rust-lang/git2-rs/README.md

 ## Building on macOS 10.10+

-If the `ssh` feature is enabled (and it is by default) then this library depends on libssh2 which depends on OpenSSL.
+If the `ssh` feature is enabled then this library depends on libssh2 which depends on OpenSSL.
 To get OpenSSL working follow the [`openssl` crate's instructions](https://github.com/sfackler/rust-openssl/blob/master/openssl/src/lib.rs#L31).